City School (Vancouver): Using the city as a classroom

 With more appropriate facilities - classrooms, seminar rooms, kitchen, art room, darkroom - and proximity to much that was going on downtown and beyond, the school hit its stride and began to pique media interest.
 Kay Alsop wrote a feature article for The Province newspaper in 1976.

 "It was something new in the way of an alternative school; geared, not to academic dropouts, but to students who found regimentation irksome and stifling.
 And it's become so flexible in structure that timetables, as such, would be incongruous."
 Students were pictured studying rock formations with a UBC professor, looking at chicken foetuses in a genetics class, and loading the school van for a camping trip.
 Alsop listed many of the field trips the school had taken in British Columbia's Lower Mainland and beyond: geology road trips to Prince George and Banff, an exchange to Quebec.
 Early excursions are remembered in a film made on the occasion of a City School reunion in 1996.

-These extended science trips and exchanges began a tradition that has carried on.
-In ensuing decades, City School groups have taken multiple road trips with a geology focus, to B.C.'s Interior and to Dinosaur Park and Drumheller in Alberta.
-Exchanges, with the support of Open House Canada (later Exchanges Canada) have taken students to Prince Edward Island, Quebec, Saskatchewan and the Northwest Territories.
-Biology field studies at the Marine Sciences Centre at Bamfield, B.C. have been regular events as have camping trips to various provincial parks (Alice Lake, Porpoise Bay, Golden Ears, Montague Harbour, Newcastle Island).
+These extended science trips and exchanges began a tradition that carried on.
+In ensuing decades, City School groups took multiple road trips with a geology focus, to B.C.'s Interior and to Dinosaur Park and Drumheller in Alberta.
+Exchanges, with the support of Open House Canada (later Exchanges Canada) took students to Prince Edward Island, Quebec, Saskatchewan and the Northwest Territories.
+Biology field studies at the Marine Sciences Centre at Bamfield, B.C. were regular events as were camping trips to various provincial parks (Alice Lake, Porpoise Bay, Golden Ears, Montague Harbour, Newcastle Island).

 Closer to home, students took advantage of libraries, art galleries, museums, public lectures, law courts, university classes, film festivals, and myriad other resources to learn outside the walls of the school building.
-This custom continues today.
+This custom continued.